When to use a commercial mortgage?

 - The projected income

-- Whether you are able to meet the requirements for the deposit
+- Whether you can meet the requirements for the deposit

 - How much rental income you will receive

-If a commercial mortgage isn’t right for you, there are other option you can consider such as:
+If a commercial mortgage isn’t right for you there are other options you can consider such as:

 - Bridging loans: these can help with a property purchase if you need to sell an existing property first

-- Short-term loans: if you need access to funds but don’t want to make a long-term financial commitment, this could be the solution.
-This could be used to cover cash flow, working capital and other types of expenditure
+- Short-term loans: if you need access to funds but don’t want to make a long-term financial commitment this could be the solution.
+It could be used to cover cash flow working capital and other types of expenditure

-- Unsecured Business loan: there are lenders now offering unsecured business loan up to £350,000 rates are subject to underwriting anything from 1.9% – 22%.
+- Unsecured Business loan: there are lenders now offering unsecured business loans up to £350,000 rates are subject to underwriting anything from 1.9% – 22%.